BinhNMT/Quick_Exec/README.md

 # Quick_Exec
 This is an utility program, which used to help developer can quick execute and source file with just only one command.
-In this first version, this program can quick execute C-language and Python source code.
+In this first version, this program can quick execute C-language, Bash/Shell script and Python source code.

 How to use ?.
 Step 1: do "make" command.